stackhpc/tf-demo/README.md

 - Adding the terraform control hostname and path of the terraform working dir to the deployed nodes' metadata - this is available in Horizon and helps work out where to go to modify those hosts!

 # TODO
-- Change tf path in metadata to path to statefile?
-Think that's what we really care about here.
 - Add instructions for TF auth and VM keys

 # Setup Deloyment Environment